Wildfires and Air Quality

 If you suffer from Asthma, take appropriate precautions when going outside, in any case, stay indoors.
 If you have experienced problems with your asthma such as asthma attacks requiring emergency room visits or symptoms that limited your normal level of activity, consider scheduling an appointment with an allergist who is an asthma specialist.
 The Baz Allergy, Asthma and Sinus Center has 15 office in California, our newer offices are in Fremont, San Leandro, Los Banos and Turlock.

-This entry was posted in Uncategorized on July 25, 2016 by admin admin.
+This entry was posted in Uncategorized on July 25, 2016 by Bobbie Byrd.

 Patient Education